Overview of the Profession

 - Rise from a seated position without assistance

-- Must be able to extend the hands and arms in any direction
+- Extend the hands and arms in any direction

-- Must be able to hold, grasp and turn with the hands
+- Hold, grasp and turn objects with the hands

 - Reach up to six feet off the floor